 There are plenty of things to consider when you’re buying skis.
 Whether it’s your first pair of skis or another addition to the quiver, it’s important to get it right at every stage in order to make sure your skis feel like they were made for you.
 The best way of ensuring you’re getting the right set of planks is by doing your research into the model and also think about what you’re using your skis for.
 In this weeks blog, we pulled together a comprehensive list of the top things to consider when buying a new set of shred sticks.

+Establishing your ability before choosing skis will help you pick a set that works well for your capabilities.
+If you’re not sure what level you’re at, check our scale of skiing ability below: Beginner: Beginner skiers are first timers or someone very new to the sport that is still learning basic control.
+Intermediate: An intermediate skier is someone that has control over their skis, still skis cautious on more challenging terrain but is comfortable at moderate speeds.
+Athletic or heavier beginners will benefit from skis designed for intermediate skiers.
+Advanced Intermediates: Advanced Intermediates are more experienced skiers that have good basic technique, will start to explore off trail skiing, make more aggressive carves on groomers and are comfortable skiing at moderate speeds on advanced trails in optimal snow conditions.
+Advanced: Advanced skiers are capable of maintaining solid technique on advanced terrain in most snow conditions and ski in control at higher speeds.
+However, they may not always ski aggressively.
+Expert: Expert skiers are capable of skiing safely and in control at high speeds on any terrain regardless of snow conditions.
+They ski with strong technique, aggressively attacking the mountain.
 When buying a pair of skis, choosing one that is the closest to your skill level will greatly improve your control and stability on the mountain.
 Your skill level directly corresponds to the flex, waist width and type of terrain that you will be skiing.
 A softer flexing ski is easier to learn on and more forgiving to technical errors that beginner skiers may make.
 Advanced or expert skiers should be looking at a stiffer or stronger ski due to the fact that they are putting more pressure or force on their gear by going bigger, faster or stronger.
 Intermediate skiers, depending on whether you are comfortable in your current situation or are looking for something to take you to the next level, the options are fairly open.

 Ski Type/Best Use